-If you change your plans, and stay overseas longer, you need to let us know.
+If you change your plans, and decide to stay overseas longer, you need to let us know.

-If you change your plans and return to Australia early or stay overseas longer make sure you know when your cover for your journey ends.
+If you change your plans and return to Australia early or choose to stay overseas longer, make sure you know when your cover for your journey ends.
 Cover for your journey ends at whichever is earliest:

-- on the date and time you return to Australia - on the date your insurance ends.
+- on the date and time of your final return to Australia - on the date your insurance ends.

-For example, if you return to Australia early, cover for your journey stops at the date and time you arrive back.
+For example, if you return to Australia ending your journey early, cover for your journey stops at the date and time you arrive back.
 If you stay overseas longer, your cover stops on the date your insurance ends.